logzio/logz-docs/_source/user-guide/infrastructure-monitoring/custom-metrics.md

 ###### After
 {:.no_toc}

-This document should be rearranged to reduce the number of fields.
-The metric's `name` and `value` should be sent as a key-value pair, and the `unit` should be appended to the name.
-The metric is now named `refresh_page.duration.ms`.
+Rearrange the document to reduce the number of fields.
+If the metric's `name` and `value` are sent as a key-value pair and the `unit` is appended to the name, they are all collapsed into just one field named `refresh_page.duration.ms`.
 Here's the result:

 ```
 {